 Put everything in a food processor or high speed blender and blend until smooth.

 Prep the Tofu:

 Drain tofu block and press between a clean dish towel or paper towels.
 Then slice into 4 even bricks.
 Press again to remove more moisture.
+Cut into cubes.

 In a cast iron skilled over medium high heat, melt one tablespoon of coconut oil or cooking oil of choice.
 Let the cast iron get really hot then add in to tofu.
 You want it to sizzle when added.
 Thats how you will get a crispy exterior and soft interior.

 Toss the tofu a couple times for about 5-7 minutes until golden brown on most sides.